Pete Davidson speaks about his father in emotional cold open on Saturday Night Live

 Pete Davidson speaks about his late father in emotional cold open on Saturday Night Live

+Comedian spoke about how ‘horrible images and stories from Israel and Gaza” reminded him of his father’s death

-Pete Davidson reflected on the death of his father when delivering the sombre opening monologue for Saturday Night Live.
+Pete Davidson reflected on the death of his father when delivering the sombre cold open for Saturday Night Live.

 The sketch comedy show returned for its 49th season on Saturday (14 October) with a surprise appearance from Taylor Swift and a timely cold open from Davidson.
 It was the comedian’s first time hosting the programme since he exited as a cast member in 2022.